Skip to main content

 Beyond knowing what to do, avoid these common pitfalls:

 • Revealing your monthly payment target.
-The moment you say "I need to be at $500 a month," the dealer will structure the deal to hit that number while maximizing their profit through loan terms, interest rate markups, or add-ons.
+The moment you say "I need to be at $500 a month," the deal can be structured around that payment while the total cost becomes harder to compare.

 • Negotiating your trade-in at the same time.
 Get the purchase price locked in first.
 Then discuss your trade-in as a separate transaction.
 Bundling them lets the dealer shuffle numbers between the two.

 • Skipping the finance office add-ons review.
-Extended warranties, paint protection, fabric coating, VIN etching: these are high-margin products.
-Some have value, many do not.
-Decide what you want before you sit down in the F&I office, and decline everything else without guilt.
+Extended warranties, paint protection, fabric coating, and VIN etching all deserve a clear value check.
+Decide what you want before you sit down in the F&I office, and decline anything that does not fit your plan.

 Or, Put a Professional Negotiator in Your Corner

 Everything above works.
-It takes time, research, and a willingness to push back in an environment designed to make you say yes.
+It takes time, research, and a willingness to stay organized in a fast-moving retail environment.
 Some people enjoy that process.
 Many do not.

-If you would rather skip the negotiation entirely and still get a price that is at or below what even a skilled negotiator would achieve, that is exactly what a buyer agent does.
-At Liaison Auto Brokers, we negotiate car deals professionally, every day.
+If you would rather hand the negotiation to someone who works in this structure every day, that is exactly what a broker does.
+At Liaison Auto Brokers, we negotiate car deals professionally.
 We know the incentives, the timing, and the right numbers to target because it is all we do.

 You can do this yourself with the strategies above, and we genuinely hope they help.
 But if you would rather hand it off to someone who will handle everything from sourcing to signing, we are happy to talk through your options, no pressure and no obligation.